-Or maybe it’s only the 9th winter I’ve been going on adventures, using High Camp in the Chiwaukum Mountains as a jumping off point.
+Or maybe it’s only the 9th winter I’ve been going on annual weekend winter adventures, using a backcountry base camp called High Camp at Alpine Lakes in the Chiwaukum Mountains as a jumping off point.

 Next morning, sunlight streaming into the cabin (2 days in a row!!), made it much easier to get out of bed than on a work day back in Seattle!

 Because I knew that I’d be spending all day – literally, every daylight hour- on yet another glorious snowshoeing adventure, visiting my favorite places on McCue Ridge and all points in between, and in the process: